costingh/WebScrapingAPI/README.md

 ## Overview

-WebScrapingAPI is a versatile web scraping and sentiment analysis tool designed for extracting structured data from webpages and performing sentiment analysis on text.
+WebScrapingAPI is a web scraping tool designed for extracting structured data from webpages and performing sentiment analysis on text.

 ## Installation